 - Access to the “noreply” flag, which can significantly increase the speed of writes.

-- Flexible, simple approach to serialization and deserialization.
+- Flexible, modular and simple approach to serialization and deserialization.

 - The (optional) ability to treat network and memcached errors as cache misses.

 For development, clone from github and run the tests:

 git clone https://github.com/pinterest/pymemcache.git cd pymemcache

 Run the tests (make sure you have a local memcached server running):